Royal Marines Police: Operations

 In military operations, the Royal Marines Police Troop provide military police support for all phases of operations and peacekeeping operations including co-ordinating vehicle movements out of the beachhead, marking the main supply routes and providing convoy escorts.

 It also conducts general police duties and provides close protection for the Brigade Commander.
 Personnel are eligible to undertake the close protection courses run by the Royal Military Police.
 Royal Marines Police personnel are also attached to other units.

+For example, RM Police Troop marines were present at the Edinburgh Military Tattoo in 2017, assisting other Service Police and civilian police.

 Powers and authority

 Marines and Warrant Officers of the Royal Marines Police are not constables and have no powers in relation to civil law enforcement.
 However, they are Service Police persons and do have authority under the Armed Forces Act 2006.